 WRV is dedicated to the preservation and restoration of the beauty and wildness of a healthy and thriving Wissahickon ecosystem.
 WRV’s programs consist of ecological restoration, education, community involvement, research, and advocacy.

-Unfortunately, the answer is "no," for the Wissahickon.
-Located in a city surrounded by millions, the forest shows significant signs of a degrading ecosystem.
-Lack of plant and tree diversity.
-Severe erosion problems along tributaries.
-Too few seedlings for a future healthy forest.
-Overabundance of deer herds, invasions of exotic plant species that choke out native vegetation, and human use that introduces water and air pollution, all contribute to a forest in need of our help.
+That preservation and restoration is necessary for a forest located in a city surrounded by millions.
+Signs of stress include a lack of plant and tree diversity, severe erosion problems along tributaries, and too few seedlings for a future forest canopy.
+The overabundance of deer, and the presence of exotic plant species that choke out native vegetation all contribute to a forest in need of our help.

-WRV's director coordinates restoration efforts with the Fairmount Park Commission, guided by FPC's Natural Lands Restoration Plan.
-Relying on volunteers from our membership and partnering groups (schools, religious groups, service organizations, etc), we remove invasive vines and vegetation, plant trees and shrubs, repair trails, and remove trash.
+WRV's Board coordinates restoration efforts with Philadelphia's Parks and Recreation department, guided by the park's Natural Lands Restoration Plan.
+Relying on volunteers from our membership and partnering groups (schools, religious groups, service organizations, etc), we remove invasive vegetation, plant a mix of native trees and shrubs, and remove trash.

-You can also help by volunteering!
+You can help by volunteering!
 To volunteer in the forest check out our calendar for descriptions of WRV volunteer opportunities.
-To schedule a group contact or volunteer in the office contact WRV Field Director, Susannah Beckett, at firstname.lastname@example.org or (215) 951-0330 x2175.
+To schedule a group contact or volunteer in the office contact WRV at firstname.lastname@example.org or (215) 798-0044.

-We look forward to seeing you in the wonderful Wissahickon!
+We look forward to seeing you in the Wissahickon!